wjgilmore/hackerpair/README.markdown

 [HackerPair](http://hackerpair.com) is the companion project to the bestselling book, [Easy Laravel 5](http://easylaravelbook.com), authored by [W. Jason Gilmore](http://www.wjgilmore.com).
-The new edition of Easy Laravel 5 is currently available in beta version at a discounted price.
+The new edition of Easy Laravel 5 is currently available in beta version from [EasyLaravelBook.com](http://easylaravelbook.com) at a discounted price.

 ![Easy Laravel 5](https://github.com/wjgilmore/hackerpair/blob/master/public/img/book-small-web.png)